 iv) Enhancement of the Company's purchase cycle and assurance of just in time supply with resultant benefits - notably on working capital.

-b) The sales to and purchases from the related parties are made on the terms equivalents to those applicable to all unrelated parties on the arm's length transactions.
+b) The sales to and purchases from the related parties are made on the terms as equivalents to those applicable to all unrelated parties on the arm's length transactions.

 c) Outstanding balances of the related parties at the end of the reporting period are unsecured, interest free and will be settled in the cash on demand basis.

-Note No. 40 - Additional Regulatory Information as required by the Schedule - III of the Companies Act, 2013"
+"Note No. 40 - Additional Regulatory Information as required by the Schedule - III of the Companies Act, 2013“

 i) The Company has used the borrowings from banks and financial institutions for the specific purpose for which it was taken as at the balance sheet date.
-The Company has not defaulted in the repayment of principal and interest thereon on all the loans obtained from banks and financial institutions during the reporting period and previous reporting period.
+The Company has not defaulted, in the repayment of principal and interest thereon on all the loans obtained from banks and financial institutions during the reporting period and previous reporting period.

 iii) There are no loans and advances in the nature of loans are granted to promoters, directors, key managerial persons and the other related parties including the subsidiaries, associates and joint ventures (as defined under the Companies Act, 2013), either severally or jointly with any other persons that are;